April 10, 2023

 And what did Goethe’s Faust sell his soul for?
 What was worth eternal damnation?

 Access to the knowledge of all things so far known.
-The Internet.

-Now that we have it, it’s worth considering what the human race is actually doing with the instant availability to the knowledge that was once worth a man’s soul.
+Now that we have it, it’s worth considering what the human race is actually doing with instant access to the knowledge that was once worth a man’s soul.
 On that score you can pick your own examples of how The Internet has become a conduit for misinformation as much as information and how filters like Google legitimise uninformed points of view as much as those of people who know what they are talking about.
 We can also speculate about how all of this can be amplified through processes such as the Dunning-Kruger effect and play on the prior thoughts, prejudices and emotions of people.

 To a great extent, we already get all that.
 But, one of the things that doesn’t get talked about enough, certainly compared to the well worked notion of ‘fake news’, is idea laundering.

 A laundered idea can be widely accepted as true when it is overly simplistic, shaky in some other way or even complete bullshit

 While fake news depends on ‘the strategic and purposeful production of ignorance’, idea laundering does not necessarily imply a deliberate attempt to introduce poor or partial ideas into public discourse.
 It is the process whereby an oversimplified idea or piece of misinformation is repeated so often that it acquires a patina of legitimacy and ultimately becomes a presupposition.

 One of the most toxic aspects of this is how ideas can be laundered through seemingly respectable sources of information, including in those in academia, even if it is most commonly identifiable in the output of the PR industry.
 (Which currently employs six times more people than there are journalists, according to this report.)